Published on February 26th, 2013 | by Scott Cooney23

 The first truly eye opening description she made was that of our system of war.
 Carcinogenic compounds like Agent Orange have largely been repurposed into the agricultural chemicals of today.
 For instance, 2,4-D, an extremely potent chemical defoliant and component of Agent Orange, was originally developed to destroy Japan’s rice fields during World War II.
 It has been used in large scale monoculture style agriculture since the 1940s.

-The same basic premise applies, according to Dr. Shiva: it’s a war against nature.
+The same basic premise of war applies to our food systems today, according to Dr. Shiva: it’s a war against nature.
 Think about it.
 Companies genetically modify food crops to be resistant to chemicals (like 2,4-D, glufosinate, Roundup, dicamba, imidazolines, and so forth).
 They then sell the seeds to farmers, and also supply them with the chemicals needed to wipe out everything else except that GMO crop.
+A smart business model, perhaps, but would it work if you didn’t ignore all the costs that society bears as a result?

 So without further adieu, here is the economic argument against GMOs…